Beginning Hebrew I – OTCL 520

 The student will complete 19 Workbook Assignments from the workbook, which apply the concepts from the chapter readings.
 (MLO: A, B, C, D, E)

-Each quiz will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each quiz will be open-book/open-notes, contain 5–25 true/false and multiple-choice questions, and have a 30-minute time limit.
+Each quiz will cover the Learn material for the modules in which it is assigned.
+Each quiz will be open-book/open-notes, contain 5–25 true/false and multiple-choice questions, and have a 60-minute time limit.
 (MLO: B, C, D)

-Each exam will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each exam will: be closed-book/closed-notes; contain 50 true/false, multiple-choice, and short answer questions; and have a 90-minute time limit.
+Each extended exam will cover Learn material for the modules in which it is assigned.
+Each will be closed-book/closed-notes, contain 50 true/false, multiple-choice, and short answer questions, and have a 2 hour time limit.
 (MLO: A, B, C, D, E)